-Because of an error in a biopsy done in Oregon during the spring of 1997, that said a growth in her armpit was benign, surgery actually spread the Sarcoma Cancer.
-She knew after that first surgery that her prognosis was grim.
+Because of an error in a biopsy done in Oregon during the spring of 1997, that said a growth in her armpit was benign, surgery actually spread the sarcoma cancer.
+Karen knew after that first surgery that her prognosis was grim.
 She refused to stop living but instead lived more intensely.
 During the following summer and fall, Karen continued to be active, even while undergoing surgery, radiation, and chemotherapy.
-She kept her summertime job coaching T-ball and pee-wee soccer and spent her fall completing Willamette course work by correspondence.
+She kept her summertime job coaching t-ball and pee-wee soccer and spent her fall completing Willamette coursework by correspondence.

 Karen returned to Willamette for the spring semester of her senior year and graduated with honors and B.A. in political science.
 She and her friends found many ways to laugh and enjoy life.
 At graduation many people including professors were wearing buttons that said "Geesy Cow, You Honkin Weenie Doorknob" because Karen had convinced them all through her Minnesota Nights that we all talked that way.
 She lived what she believed.
 Two years later the Willamette Politics Department would recognize that by naming their most meritorious political science major award after Karen.
 But at Willamette, as always, her most treasured memories were her friends.

-After she graduated she joined the Lutheran Volunteer Corps (LVC) for a year.
-She worked for Legal Aid in North Minneapolis for a year.
-She conducted intake interviews with clients, legal outreach, served as a legislative advocate for homeless youth and investigated cases.
-She and four roommates lived in North Minneapolis.
-They were provided with housing and health insurance and each received $80 a month for food.
+After graduation Karen joined the Lutheran Volunteer Corps (LVC) for a year.
+She worked for Legal Aid in North Minneapolis conducting intake interviews with clients and legal outreach, and serving as a legislative advocate for homeless youth.
+She and four roommates were provided with housing in North Minneapolis, health insurance and $80 a month for food.
 Karen and her roommates did much community service outside of their jobs.
-They also had a great deal of fun.
-They proved that you can have fun without money.
+They also had a great deal of fun proving that you can have fun without money.
 They ran around the community in Chili Pepper Costumes recording the comments they received.
 For entertainment they invited prominent politicians and community leaders to dinner to discuss the problems of the poor (and fed them pumpkin curry).

 Ten years before her death, she wrote for a Roseville High School American Experience Class: